peytonS1/ITS362HTML-Project/README.md

 Website Info:
-Trading card site where a user can look up prices from Pokémon, Yugioh, baseball, basketball cards etc., and to compare pack prices as well.
-The website will ask for the user to sign up and create an account for security and will be able to save the users “favorite” card selection so if the user logs back in the card/cards they marked as favorite will appear if the user clicks a "Faviorates" tab.
+Trading card site where a user can see a list of 10 cards per page that describes the cards shown.
+These pages will be pokemon, baseball, basketball, and yugioh while there will also be a page for ‘owner favorites’.
+The website will ask for the user to sign up and create an account for security.